 Richard B. Lippin Lecture in Ethics

-Focusing on current ethical issues in the fields of business, medicine, science, and technology, and questions of justice, the annual Lippin Lecture in Ethics features the latest perspectives and work from public intellectuals.
+Focusing on current ethical issues in the fields of business, medicine, science, and technology, and questions of justice, the annual Richard B. Lippin Lecture in Ethics features the latest perspectives and work from public intellectuals.
 Since its inception, the Lippin Lecture has presented such notable people as Bryan Stevenson, Salman Rushdie, Melanie Killen, and Sue Knight, MD.

 The Lippin Lecture is made possible by support from Richard B. (Dick) Lippin and the late Ronnie Lippin.
 Dick Lippin is a 1968 psychology graduate of Penn State who established the lectureship with his late wife because he felt that much of the integrity and honesty that he knew growing up was now lacking in the world of business.
 His company, the Los Angeles-based Lippin Group, does marketing consulting for the entertainment industry.